ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 refers to a set of technologies that allow home network users to have a local-area network (LAN) with more than one physical link and, optionally, more than one internet service provider.
-Home network users are assumed not to be knowledgable in network operations, so homenets automatically configure themselves, providing connectivity and service discovery within the home with no operator intervention.
+Home network users are assumed not to be knowledgeable in network operations, so homenets automatically configure themselves, providing connectivity and service discovery within the home with no operator intervention.
 This document describes the aspect of homenet automatic configuration